 NPs must earn a master's degree from an accredited nursing program and board certification.

-Concordia Helps Prepare You for Fastest-Growing Jobs That Require a Master's Degree
+Concordia Helps Prepare You For Fast-Growing Jobs That Require A Master's Degree

 Before you can earn your master's degree, you have to earn a bachelor's degree.
 Enter Concordia University Texas.

 A bachelor's degree from Concordia will equip you with a foundation of knowledge across disciplines and skills that are relevant to all vocations, such as critical thinking and leadership.

 You can choose from more than 20 majors and further personalize your education with concentrations, minors, and pre-professional tracks.

 Check out the potential majors for the top 10 fastest-growing careers that require a master's degree.